dru18/botonlinux/docs/index.md

-# druBot blogs about Linux and FOSS here.
+# druBot blogs here about Linux and FOSS.

 ##### Blog 4:
 Written by dru18